mpseidel18/healthDataExport/README.md

 # HealthDataInterpret

 This tool is use to analyze and export data from various health-data vendors.
 This tool is only tested with the Google Takeout export.
+How it Works:

+The application has several commands which export most of the files that match.
+This is accomplished by loading these files into a pands Dataframe, which then gets converted and exported.
+Besides that, this tool also features a fully automatic export service for the Google Takout Service.
+All the Files will be read and be exported in `xlxs` or `csv`.
+When using this export, other export functions are used.
+These functions are made for the Takout Service!
 Usage:
 ```bash
  analyseTakeout.py [-h] [-xt | -cl | -cx | -jx | -a | -db] pathToDir